In the channel settings of some sensors I have the option to select a value mode. What are the differences between these three modes?

 Gauges on device and sensor overview tabs show an average symbol x̄.
 This average also depends on the value mode.
-The average is based on the values as shown on the “30 Days” tab.
-So if you choose the minimum or maximum mode, then the average is calculated over the minimum or maximum values as given on the “30 Days” tab, i.e., based on the minimums or maximums of every 1 hour time span on the last 30 days.
+The average is based on the values as shown on the 30 Days tab.
+So if you select the minimum or maximum mode, the average is calculated over the minimum or maximum values as given on the 30 Days tab, that is, based on the minimums or maximums of every 1-hour time span in the last 30 days.

-For example, consider an HTTP sensor which shows the loading times of a webpage.
-It might have a scanning interval of 1 minute, so usually there would be five sensor scans within a 5 minutes interval.
+For example, consider an HTTP sensor that shows the loading times of a web page.
+It might have a scanning interval of 1 minute, so usually there would be five sensor scans in a 5-minute interval.

 |Date Time||Loading Time|

-Then, on the “2 Days” tab which shows values for 5 minutes time spans, the three value mode options would result in the following data for this interval:
+On the 2 Days tab that shows values for 5-minute time spans, the three value mode options would result in the following data for this interval: